iranjith4/coronaRateMe/README.md

   ```

 ## ChangeLogs
+* 1.0.5
+  * Added the App Name in the top of the Pop up.
+It works only for the portrait mode.
+In landscape mode, the name wont appear.

 * 1.0.4
   * Fixed the centering issue in iPads.
 Now the entire popup will be a separate `sceneGroup` and so, finally it is centered.
 Closed this [issue](https://github.com/iranjith4/coronaRateMe/issues/1).